-The Minister approved funding for one program under regulation 6(a) for 2021-22 and 2022-23 as follows:
+2022-23 financial year were delivered under the existing Apiary Industry Fund Management Plan 2021-22 to 2026-27.
+The Minister approved funding for one program under regulation 6(1) for 2021-22 and 2022-23 as follows:

-Program Fund recipient 1 Bee Biosecurity Officer PIRSA (via Plant Health Australia)
+Program Fund Recipient 1 Bee Biosecurity Officer Plant Health Australia

-The approved program met the requirements of the regulations and management plan and were also endorsed by the Apiary Alliance of South Australia (AASA).
+The approved program met the requirements of the regulations and management plan and were also endorsed in 2021, by the Apiary Alliance of South Australia (AASA)1 to be delivered as a two-year program.